Ahmed Muhammad Daku: Military governor

 After the coup, Daku was appointed military Governor of Kano State serving from August 1985 to December 1987, when he was transferred to become military Governor of Sokoto State from December 1987 to August 1990.

 Later career

 He later became General Officer Commander, 3rd Armoured Division, being replaced in September 1993 during the intrigues that brought General Sani Abacha to power.

 He was subsequently retired and returned to his hometown Katsina.
-A thorough military person, he was said to be an upright and forthright man.

 In 2002, he headed the Directorate of Pilgrims Affairs.
 In 2003, he was contesting the Governor of Katsina State, losing to incumbent Umaru Yar'Adua.
 In August 2009, Daku said there was a lack of discipline in the country, and described education as the only solution to restore Nigeria's lost glory.